Rattana Pestonji

 Rattana Pestonji (รัตน์ เปสตันยี; RTGS: Rat Pesatanyi) was a Thai film director, producer, screenwriter and cinematographer and is regarded as the father of contemporary Thai film.
 Although his filmography was brief, his films placed Thai cinema on the world stage.
 He also pushed for innovations, and was one of the first Thai directors to use 35-mm film.
 He died just as he was giving a speech to government officials to call for support of a domestic industry he saw as coming under threat from Hollywood films.

 Biography

 Early life

-He was born Rattan Pestonji (also sometimes referred to as R. D. Pestonji or Ratt Pestonji) in Bangkok, to Indian-Parsi parents.
+He was born Rattan Pestonji (also sometimes referred to as R. D. Pestonji or Ratt Pestonji) in Bangkok, to an Indian Parsi family.
 At an early age, he showed an avid interest in photography.
 He was so adept at dismantling and reassembling his camera, that it was decided he should study engineering at the University of London.

 He spent his early life studying in India and UK.
 Between studies in London, he was able to take photos and he picked up several awards in photographic competitions.

 He returned to Thailand with an engineering degree, but continued to pursue his interest in photography and found a job as a film salesman.
 It was then he began to explore an art form that was still in its infancy – cinematography.